-1. The Stipends and Allowances Committee (the "Committee") is appointed by the Synod each year and reports to the Standing Committee.
-The Standing Committee is directed by resolution 8/81 to report to the Synod all recommendations made by the Committee and the action taken.

-2. The re-appointment of the Committee is recommended for 2004, the present members being -
+- 1. The Stipends and Allowances Committee (the "Committee") is appointed by the Synod each year and reports to the Standing Committee.
+The Standing Committee is directed by resolution 8/81 to report to the Synod all recommendations made by the Committee and the action taken. - 2.
+The re-appointment of the Committee is recommended for 2005, the present members being -

-Mr R Bradfield Mr D S Marr

-Bishop G Davies Mr D Mitchell

-The Rev N Foord Mr T Muir
+Mr R Bradfield Mr D S Marr Bishop G Davies Mr D Mitchell The Rev N Foord Mr T Muir

 Mr P Gerber The Rev C W Roberts

 Mrs N Gupta The Rev C S Sheehan

-The Rev A E Hamilton The Rev Z Veron
+The Rev A E Hamilton

 Mr S Lindemann The Rev S Willis

-- 3. During the year Mrs D Galea and Mr C Lees resigned from the Committee.
-The Committee gives thanks to God for their valuable contribution and years of faithful service. - 4.
-The circular to ministers and churchwardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2003" (the "Stipends Circular") was published in November last year and provides details of the stipends, allowances and benefits for ministers, assistant ministers and lay ministers in the current calendar year.
+3. The circular to ministers and churchwardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2004" (the "Stipends Circular") was published in November last year and provides details of the stipends, allowances and benefits for ministers, assistant ministers and lay ministers in the current calendar year.